-In the past, I’ve found it SO HELPFUL to know a few games my kids can play with just a pencil and paper—whether we’re on the go, stuck in a waiting room, or I just need to finish a conversation, pencil-and-paper games are no-hassle way to keep them entertained or distracted. 👏
+It can be so helpful for parents to know a few games kids can play with just a pencil and paper.
+Whether you’re on the go, stuck in a waiting room, or just need to finish a conversation, pencil-and-paper games are no-hassle way to keep them entertained or distracted.

-My boys and I have a few go-to faves—check out the list below (games perfect for preschoolers are at the top, then keep scrolling down for games older kids will love)!
+Check out the list below of some tried-and-true favorites (games perfect for preschoolers are at the top, then keep scrolling down for games that older kids will love)!

 Put your hand on a piece of paper and outline it with a pen or pencil (or ask your kiddo to do it).
 Have them do the same with their hand next to yours, then compare the two.
 For an extra challenge, trace your hands while making the “OK” sign or a thumbs up.

 BONUS: They can color in “polished” fingernails, draw rings, band-aids or any other details they can come up with!
 This game helps them hone their gross and fine motor skills.
 Asking them to compare the pictures also prompts critical thinking.

 Player one starts by drawing a head at the top of the paper, then folding it back so only the neck shows.
 Player two draws the middle part of the body, then folds it back so only the tops of the legs show; keep passing the paper around with only a spot for the next body part showing (see the featured image at the top of this article for reference).
 When the whole body is drawn, reveal the (wonky) masterpiece!